Optimer ligand: Optimer discovery platform

 Multiple rounds of selection and counter-selection are performed as part of each Optimer discovery process.
 Each discovery process can be adapted to include specific target, assay and buffer conditions to improve Optimer selection.

 Production

 Optimer ligands are produced via solid-phase synthesis.
-Solid-phase chemical synthesis was invented in the 1960s by Bruce Merrifield, for which he was awarded the Nobel Prize for Chemistry in 1984.
+Solid-phase chemical synthesis was invented in the 1960s by Robert Bruce Merrifield, for which he was awarded the Nobel Prize for Chemistry in 1984.

 Solid-phase synthesis is carried out on a solid support held between filters, in columns that enable all reagents and solvents to pass through freely.

 Solid-phase synthesis has a number of advantages over cell-based manufacturing that is typically used for protein affinity reagents, such as antibodies: